ernestoacosta75/appunti/SPRING_CLOUD.md

 Producers are those that publish (write) events to Kafka, and consumers are those that subscribe (read and process) these events.

+Kafka uses a **binary protocol over TCP**.
+The protocol defines all APIs as request response message pairs.
+All messages are size delimited and are made up of the following primitive types.
+The server guarantees that on a single TCP connection, requests will be processed in the order they are sent and responses will return in that order as well.
+The benefits of this are:
+* **Greater parallelism**.
+A Kafka client will typically open up TCP connections to multiple brokers in the cluster and send or fetch data in parallel across multiple partitions of the same topic.
+* **Better network utilization** as HTTP headers can add a lot of size to otherwise small messages while Kafka’s wire protocol is a compact binary protocol.
+* **Kafka clients handle load balancing, failover, and cluster expansion or contraction automatically** while REST clients typically require a third party load balancer to achieve the same functionality.
+* **Kafka client can send their own authentication credentials for access control and bandwidth throttling (quotas)** while all REST clients look to the kafka cluster as one Kafka client and therefore have common ACL privileges.
+* **Kafka client libraries buffer and batch messages together into smaller numbers** of Kafka produce or fetch requests while HTTP can only batch data if the programmer thought to publish them as a single batch.
+* **The native Kafka protocol supports more than just what the producer/consumer api exposes**.
+There is also an Admin API for creating topics, and modifying topic configurations.
+These functions are not (yet) exposed through the most popular REST Proxy implementations.

 ### Topics
 Events are organized and durably stored in topics.
 A topic is similar to a folder, and these events are the files in that folder.
 Topics are multi-producer and multi-subscriber, meaning that we can have zero, one or many of them both.